|

 against the Almighty and who spurn and reject the boundless, matchless grace and mercy of God offered to them in the salvation through the Lord Jesus Christ.

 c.
-Divine Assistance
+Divine assistance

 In the triple phrase, "In the name of Jehovah I will cut them off," is expressed their conviction of the remnant that divine assistance will be given.
 Then in verse 13 the faith of the remnant enables them with one bound to

-reach the end of the conflict and to take hold of the supernatural, divine assistance that is given to the nation at the final appearance Messiah, the Lord Jesus Christ.
+reach the end of the conflict and to take hold of the supernatural, divine assistance that is given to the nation at the final appearance of their Messiah, the Lord Jesus Christ.
 Seeing therefore by faith the outcome, they speak of it as a

 reality.
 The Lord never disappoints genuine faith.

 III.
-The End of the Journey
+The end of the journey

 "Jehovah is my strength and song; And he is become my salvation.